-In interviewing Markus Schmitt, the founder of Data Revenue, I learned that what we had already was a strong baseline to work off of -- we were already properly tracking a lot of pre-recommended tactics for a significant number of clients.
+In interviewing Markus Schmitt, the founder of Data Revenue, it turns out that what we had already was a strong baseline to work off of — we were already properly tracking a lot of pre-recommended tactics for a significant number of clients.
 Props to our own product team 🙂

-The question for his team was do we have enough data to take a machine learning algorithm and let it learn which tactics work with other tactics -- basically creating a recommender system like Netflix (what you viewed, what you liked viewing, what else might you like?).
+The question for his team was “do we have enough data to take a machine learning algorithm and let it learn which tactics work with other tactics?”
+We wanted a Netflix-style recommendation engine…what you viewed, what you liked viewing, what else might you like, etc.

 It took Data Revenue 4 weeks to complete the implementation of new machine learning to create a full marketing recommendation engine for the Ladder’s database.
 After testing a few different algorithms, they found the best and most elegant approach for Ladder (that could also be expanded on in the future) would be an open-source model called LightFM.

 The accuracy of the algorithm was impressive: 95% of the time, Michael would have chosen the recommended tactic.